sksayril/localzarurat-v2-api/docs/vendor.md

 ### Step 6: List Your Shop (Requires Active Subscription)
 **POST** `/vendor/shop/listing`

 **Note:** Main category, sub category, and shop address details are required fields.
 The sub category must belong to the selected main category.
 Address fields include pincode, address line 1, and location which are mandatory.
+Optional coordinates (latitude and longitude) can be provided for location-based services.
 For file uploads, use the field name `shopImages` for shop images (maximum 10 images, 200MB each).

 **Headers:**
 ```